 This post may contain affiliate links.
 Read my disclosure policy.

 Excellent recipe!!
 I’ve been searching for a good gluten free bread recipe for the past couple of years.
 This recipe turned out perfect I’ve made it 3 times since.
-Thank you so much for this great recipe.
-Hoping to someday able to replace our store bought gluten free bread with this recipe.
-I also tried your gluten free Italian breadsticks, another great recipe.
-So glad I stumbled upon your recipes and website.
-I will now be searching the entire website for recipes.
-Again thanks so much❤ – Sue
+Thank you so much! ❤ – Sue

 Here’s an overview of what you need to make this gluten-free white bread, plus some recommendations if you need to swap out any ingredients.
 Be sure to scroll to the recipe card for the full amounts and detailed instructions.

-- Honey.
-Yeast feed on sugar, and honey is a nice way to activate the yeast and add a subtle sweetness to the loaf.
-You can use an equal amount of maple syrup or agave nectar for a different hint of sweetness.
+- Honey: The sugars feed the yeast and lend a little sweetness to the loaf.
+You can use an equal amount of maple syrup or agave nectar if needed.

-- Gluten-free all-purpose flour.
-Use your favorite all-purpose blend.
-I like Pillsbury brand Mutli-Purpose blend.
-Some 1:1 flours don’t work as well in yeast breads, such as Bob’s Red Mill 1-to-1 (try their all-purpose flour instead) or Cup4Cup.
+- Gluten-free All-purpose Flour: Use your favorite all-purpose blend.
+I like the Pillsbury brand Mutli-Purpose blend.
+Some 1:1 flours don’t work as well in yeasted bread, such as Bob’s Red Mill 1-to-1 (try their all-purpose flour instead) or Cup4Cup.
 Feel free to experiment with other gluten-free flour blends to find your favorite flavor and texture.
-Just make sure to adjust xanthan gum if your blend doesn’t include it.
+Just make sure to adjust the xanthan gum if your blend doesn’t include it.

-- Oil.
-Use a mild-flavored oil like avocado or canola.
-You can use melted butter for a richer flavor, or coconut oil for a healthier twist.
+- Oil: Use a mild-flavored oil like avocado, canola, or refined coconut oil.
+You can use melted butter for a richer flavor.

 How to Make Gluten-Free Sandwich Bread

-- Activate the yeast: Start by warming some water in a microwave-safe bowl.
-It should be warm, but not hot (otherwise you’ll kill the yeast).
-Dissolve the honey in the warm water and let it sit for 10 minutes.
+- Activate the yeast.
+You’ll start by warming some water in a microwave-safe bowl.
+It should be lukewarm (between 105ºF and 115ºF) and not hot, otherwise it’ll kill the yeast.
+Next, dissolve the honey in the warm water and let it sit for 10 minutes.
 It should be bubbly and cloudy when it’s ready.

-- Combine the ingredients: In a mixing bowl, combine the flour, xanthan gum, baking powder and salt.
-In a stand mixer, combine the apple cider mixing, oil and eggs until smooth.
+- Combine the dry and wet ingredients separately.
+In a mixing bowl, combine the flour, xanthan gum, baking powder, and salt.
+Meanwhile, in a stand mixer, beat the apple cider vinegar with oil and eggs until smooth.

-- Mix everything together: Add the yeast mixture to the wet ingredients, then add the dry ingredients and beat until you have a sticky dough.
+- Mix the dough.
+Now, add the yeast mixture to the wet ingredients.
+Then, add the dry ingredients and beat until you have a sticky dough.

-- Prepare for baking: Preheat the oven to 375°F. Grease a 9×5-inch loaf pan with nonstick spray.
+- Prepare for baking.
+While the oven preheats to 375°F, grease a 9×5-inch loaf pan with nonstick spray.

-- Shape the loaf and proof: Transfer the bread dough into the prepared pan.
-Place it in a warm place (like on top of the preheating oven) for 20 to 25 minutes.
-The dough will rise and develop its tangy flavor during this time.
+- Proof the dough.
+Pour the bread dough into the prepared loaf pan.
+Afterward, place it in a warm place (like on top of the preheating oven) to rise for 20 to 25 minutes.

-- Bake: Bake the bread for 35 to 40 minutes, until cooked through in the center and golden on top.
-Remove the loaf from the oven and let it rest for 2 minutes in the pan before taking it out of the pan.
-Cool the bread on a wire rack fully before slicing and enjoying.
+- Bake.
+Bake your gluten-free bread for 35 to 40 minutes, until it’s cooked through in the center and golden on top.
+Remove the loaf from the oven and let it rest for 2 minutes before removing it from the pan to a wire rack to cool.
+Once it’s cooled to room temperature, slice and enjoy!

 - Grease the pan well.
 This helps the bread rise before and during baking.
 It also makes it easier to remove once it has finished baking and cooling.
 Add a thin layer of flour for extra non-stick protection.

 - Check on the bread periodically.
-If the bread browns too quickly in the oven, cover the top with a piece of aluminum foil for the remaining baking time.
+If you notice that the bread is browning too quickly in the oven, loosely cover the top with a piece of aluminum foil for the remaining baking time.

 A gummy interior could be due to under-baking.
 Verify that the bread has reached an internal temperature of 205°F (96°C) before removing it from the oven.
 Make sure to measure the ingredients accurately for the right moisture balance and always cool the bread completely before slicing.